JohnCoene/javascript-for-r/_book/4-11-shiny-first-look.md

 shinyApp(ui, server)
 ```

-Drawing a diagram of the communication between the UI and the server reveals that though this is a simple application a lot is happening.
+Drawing a diagram of the communication between the UI and the server (Figure \@ref(fig:shiny-websocket-diagram)) reveals that though this is a simple application a lot is happening.

 <div class="figure" style="text-align: center">